Richard Mirabito: Political career

 Mirabito represented the 83rd District in the Pennsylvania House of Representatives for the 2009, 2011 and 2013 terms.
 Following an unsuccessful reelection bid for the 2015 term, Mirabito was elected to the Lycoming County Commission.

 Personal life

-Mirabito is married to the former Sara M. Rider of Williamsport.
-They live in Cogan Station PA with their son, Rocco, and are members of St. Boniface Church.
+Mirabito is married.
+The couple lives in Cogan Station PA with their son and are members of St. Boniface Church.

+On January 2, 2024, Mirabito was charged with misdemeanor theft and felony burglary and trespassing for allegedly illegally evicting a tenant.
+The charges were withdrawn the same day, but refiled later.
+On January 23, 2024, a district judge dismissed the charges.